 When you’re ready to continue, go back to the White Trail and continue ahead.
 The trail now follows a footpath through a ravine and bears left to climb stone steps below a large rock outcrop.
 After bearing right and continuing to climb, the trail reaches a seasonal viewpoint over Lakes Rippowam and Oscaleta from a rock ledge.
 From the viewpoint, the trail bears left and continues to climb.

 When you reach the crest of the rise (910 feet), you’ll have climbed about 300 vertical feet from the park office.
 The trail now levels off and soon joins a woods road that runs along the park boundary, with private property on the right.
-The road descends gradually until it curves to the left and ends at another woods road, the route of the Orange Trail.
+The woods road descends gradually, curves to the left and ends at the park road which is the Orange Trail.

 Turn right and follow the Orange Trail, which begins a steady, gentle climb.
-After curving to the right, the trail passes a trail on the left that leads to the Larch Lean-to, as well as an interesting rock outcrop.
+After curving to the right, the trail passes a trail on the left that leads to the Larch Lean-to and a rock outcropping.
 The trail now curves to the left and descends slightly to reach a junction.
 Bear right at the fork and continue on the Blue Trail, soon passing the start of the Green Trail on the right.

 A short distance ahead, the woods road followed by the Blue Trail curves sharply to the right.
 Just beyond, as the road curves to the left, the Blue Trail (joined by the Yellow Trail) turns left and enters the woods on a footpath, but you should continue ahead on the road, now following the Yellow Trail.